 2).
 “But” (δὲ)

-In 9:32, there is a strong contrast.
+Jesus pronounced his second prediction of this death in 9:30-31.
+At 9:32, there is a strong contrast.
 This time the disciples were all speechless before Jesus (οἱ δὲ ἐσιώπων [oi de esiopon] “but they kept silent”).
 “But” (δὲ de) is more significant than καί “and” because it is less frequently used (this δὲ was also preceded three times with καὶ).
 Although Mark overwhelmingly prefers καί as his clausal connective, δέ is used consistently to indicate some shift in the narrative (157 times).[13] καί is used in 376 of 583 sentences in Mark.
 By contrast, καί joins equal items that continue with no shift, whether that is a subsequent element in the storyline, the same speaker, etc ...
 Mark’s proportion shows both a higher frequency of καί and a lower frequency of δέ, making his use of the less common δέ more noteworthy.

 3). “again” πάλιν

 In 10:32 Mark uses πάλιν [palin] (“again”) (temporal adverb) mostly to simply express repetition as “again.”
 Robert Decker states that πάλιν “marks a seam between two periscopes and, along with the geographical notation.”[10]
 In Mark 10:32, the geographic location is Mark’s first reference to Jerusalem in the second section and along with πάλιν introduces Jesus’ third prediction of his death and resurrection [10:32-45].
-Randall Buth states that πάλιν is used to help link two parts together and that these parts are not events that make up a periscope or episode, but that the parts are actually episodes themselves.[11]
+Randall Buth states that πάλιν is used to help link two parts together and that these parts are not events that make up a periscope or episode, but that the parts are episodes themselves.[14]

 These parts of speech in Mark are examples of the importance of parts of speech in the grammatical interpretation of the passage you are preaching.
 The historical, grammatical method of interpretation is the Basic Bible Interpretation that each expositor should use in interpreting and then preaching God’s Word.